NEH SUMMER INSTITUTES FOR K-12 TEACHERS

 - To gain a more robust understanding of the research started in Week 1 and professional development in Week 2, teachers will engage in a place-based learning experience in the South Bronx.

-- The ILLEST Lab, a Hip Hop makerspace located in Drexel University’s School of Education (also co-directed by Hall and Edouard), will serve as the Institute’s hub for the final week.
+- The ILLEST Lab (Informal Learning Linking Engineering Science and Technology Laboratory), an informal STEM space located in Drexel University's School of Education, will serve as the Institute’s hub for the final week.
 In this space, teachers will reflect on their visit to the Bronx and work collaboratively to finalize, and ultimately present their playlists to fellow participants and Drexel University faculty and graduate students.

 - See Institute Resources for additional details.